KSTEM: A Week of Discovery

-Loud explosions, a cloud workshop and a mobile planetarium were all exciting additions to our Senior and Prep School curricula during Kimbolton’s Science, Technology, Engineering and Maths (KSTEM) Week (31 October-4 November).
-Pupils from Reception to the Upper Sixth Form took part in a series of hands-on events, designed to intrigue, fascinate and inspire a greater interest in the STEM subjects.
+Virtual reality, bridge building and a mobile planetarium are just a few of the exciting additions to our Prep and Senior School curricula from 29 October-2 November.
+Kimbolton’s Science, Technology, Engineering and Maths week (KSTEM) will see pupils from Reception to the Upper Sixth Form taking part in a series of hands-on events, designed to encourage scientific enquiry, develop critical thinking skills, and inspire a greater interest in the STEM subjects.

-Mr Gray said: “The aim of KSTEM is to widen the pupils' experience beyond the basic curriculum and to give them the opportunity of exploring topics at a greater depth and in innovative ways.
-It has been so exciting to hear the pupils discussing the events that they have attended in animated tones with their peers and apparently their parents; these must be the best indicators of all that the week has been a success.
-Thanks to everyone who has contributed and got involved."
+Mr Gray added: “The aim of KSTEM is to widen the pupils' experience beyond the basic curriculum and to give them the opportunity of exploring topics at a greater depth and in innovative ways.
+I hope they will be inspired by the range of events and opportunities on offer – thank you to everyone who has contributed and got involved so far."

 - Visit our KSTEM Photogallery – we’ll be adding to it throughout the week!